Campus Security Authorities

 What is a Clery Crime?

 Any Clery crime listed below that is reported to a CSA must immediately be reported to the UNTHSC Police Department.

-- Sex offenses (forcible and non-forcible)
+- Sex offenses (Rape, fondling, incest, and statutory rape)

 - Aggravated assault